SvenFestersen/x2homebank/README.md

 | ING         | https://ing.de           | ing2homebank         |

 ## Usage
-The `x2homebank` package provides tree command line tools: `x2homebank` for processing files in Homebank format, `consorsbank2homebank` for files in Consorsbank format and `ing2homebank` for files downloaded from ING.
+The `x2homebank` package provides three command line tools: `x2homebank` for processing files in Homebank format, `consorsbank2homebank` for files in Consorsbank format and `ing2homebank` for files downloaded from ING.